fdescaves/TooGoodToGoNotifier/README.md

 ## Notifications rules

-- Only your favorite baskets are notified
+- Only your favorite baskets will be notified
 - Once a basket has been notified, it won't be notified again unless it's seen as out of stock